 Islam in Greater Boston

 In Greater Boston, Islam encompasses a diverse group of over 50,000 adherents served by nearly fifty different mosques, schools, and community organizations.
 Originally composed primarily of African-American converts, the Muslim population of Greater Boston has grown to include immigrants from the Middle East, North Africa, South Asia and Southeast Asia, as well as converts of Euro-American descent and self-identified secular Muslims.
+The landmark Islamic Society of Boston Cultural Center in Roxbury is but one example of the ways in which this diverse community is building a vibrant future in Greater Boston.

 The immigration of Muslims to the United States began in the late nineteenth century.
 Most came from Lebanon and Syria and some of these immigrants, both Christian and Muslim, settled in the Boston area in the early 1900s.
 Seven Muslim families settled in Quincy Point, where they worked to maintain their Islamic faith and practice.
 In 1934, these families joined with other Arabic-speaking Muslims in the area to form a cultural, social, and charitable organization called “The Arab American Banner Society.”
 From 1937 to 1952, they met in an old house at 470 South Street in Quincy.
 Realizing that the second generation was growing up with little Islamic identity, the Society began organizing informal religious lessons as well as Jum’ah prayers on Friday and Eid prayers on the two big feast days.
 In 1962, the leaders decided to build a mosque at the South Street location.
 The building was completed in 1964 and was served by Mohammed Omar Awad, a first-generation immigrant and self-taught imam.
 During these years, the officers of the Quincy mosque took on national leadership roles in the Federation of Islamic Associations and helped other communities to organize and build mosques.
 Today, the Quincy mosque is known as the Islamic Center of New England in Quincy.